Diy Pine Swag Door Décor

 As mentioned, we were able to find some durable and heavy-duty clothesline at our local dollar store.
 They also had a wide assortment of thick wired ribbon, which is perfect for this project.
 Not sure where to find fresh pine branches?
 See if your local tree lot will give you the ones on the ground, or take a walk through a nearby forest and see what you can find.

-5. Tuck the end of the clothesline into the wrapping or secure it to the stem using hot glue.
+- Tuck the clothesline’s end into the wrapping or secure it to the stem using hot glue.

 That’s all there is to make your pine swag!
 You can now add any other décor pieces you would like, such as ornaments, additional ribbon, tinsel, etc. These are a fun and fresh (and frugal!) way to decorate for the holidays, so gather your supplies and give it a try!